 Initialization contributes to the reduction of uncertainty and to predicting subpolar SST amplitude (Borchert et al., 2021).
 Yet, skill in predicting the AMV is not always translated into equally successful predictions of temperature and precipitation over the nearby land and ocean regions (Langehaug et al., 2017).
-This might be related to systematic model errors in the simulation of the spatial and temporal structure of the AMV and too weak associated teleconnections (Section 3.7.7), and also to the larger noise in regional land variables compared to the AMV index.
-However, AMV predictions can be used as proxies to predict other variables such as precipitation over Western Europe and Eurasia and SAT over Mediterranean, Northern Europe and north-east Asia (Årthun et al., 2018; Borchert et al., 2019; Ruggieri et al., 2021) whose relationship with North Atlantic SST is robust in observations, but not well captured in climate models.
+This might be related to systematic model errors in the simulation of the spatial and temporal structure of the AMV and too weak associated teleconnections (see Section 3.7.7), and also to the larger noise in regional land variables compared to the AMV index.
+However, AMV predictions can be used as proxies to predict other

+29 30 variables such as precipitation over Western Europe and Eurasia and SAT over Mediterranean, northern

+31 Europe and northeast Asia (Årthun et al., 2018; Borchert et al., 2019; Ruggieri et al., 2021) whose 32 relationship with North Atlantic SST is robust in observations, but not well captured in climate models.

-Encouraging results about the prediction of land precipitation linked to the warm AMV phase (Section 3.7.7 and Annex IV, Figure AIV.2.7) on a two-to-nine-year time scale are reported in the multi-model study by D.M.
-Smith et al. (2019).
-Positive correlations with observations are found in the Sahel, South America, the Maritime Continent.
-Analyses from large-ensemble decadal prediction systems such as the community Earth system model decadal prediction large ensemble (CESM-DPLE; Yeager et al., 2018) show an improvement with respect to the CMIP5 decadal hindcasts (Martin and Thorncroft, 2014b) in forecasting Sahel precipitation over three to seven years, which is consistent with the current understanding of AMV impact over Africa (Mohino et al., 2016; D.M.
-Smith et al., 2019).
-CESM-DPLE predicts drought conditions over the Sahel through 2020, which is compatible with a shift towards a negative phase of AMV as a result of a weakening of the AMOC, advocated by a number of studies (Hermanson et al., 2014; Robson et al., 2014; Yeager et al., 2015).
+34 Encouraging results about the prediction of land precipitation linked to the warm AMV phase (see Chapter 3 35 Section 3.7.7 and Annex IV, Figure AIV.2.7) on a 2-9 year timescale are reported in the multi-model study 36 by (Smith et al., 2019b).
+Positive correlations with observations are found in the Sahel, South America, the 37 Maritime Continent.
+Analyses from large-ensemble decadal prediction systems such as the community Earth system model decadal prediction large ensemble (CESM-DPLE) (Yeager et al., 2018) show an improvement with respect to the CMIP5 decadal hindcasts (Martin and Thorncroft, 2014b) in forecasting Sahel 40 precipitation over three to seven years, which is consistent with the current understanding of AMV impact

+41 over Africa (Mohino et al., 2016; Smith et al., 2019b).
+CESM-DPLE predicts drought conditions over the 42 Sahel through 2020, which is compatible with a shift towards a negative phase of AMV as a result of a 43 weakening of the AMOC, advocated by a number of studies (Hermanson et al., 2014; Robson et al., 2014; 44 Yeager et al., 2015).

-In summary, the confidence in the predictions of AMV and its effects is medium.
-However, there is high confidence that the AMV skill over five-to-eight-year lead times is improved by using initialized predictions, compared to non-initialized simulations.
+46 In summary, the confidence in the predictions of AMV and its effects is medium.
+However, there is high 47 confidence that the AMV skill over 5-8-year lead times is improved by using initialized predictions, 48 compared to non-initialized simulations.

-4.4.4 Response to Short-lived Climate Forcers and Volcanic Eruptions
+51 Response to Short-Lived Climate Forcers and Volcanic Eruptions 4.4.4